bolderbrush10/SearchlightAssault/programmer-notes.md

 - Collect more in-game screenshots and gifs for the mod portal page

-- So, apparently, binding variables and even functions to local speeds them up.
-- We should go through all of our code and make sure that anything which can be made local, is made local.
-- DOUBLE CHECK for variables to make local inside of loops, etc

-- Even binding next() increases performance, eg, local next = next
-- So be sure to bind any functions called in repetitive places

 - It would be good to create some professional diagrams and documents to explain the underlying strategies of the mod
 - We'll want to make a header / word template featuring a logo for the mod and stuff

 - Port this file into the bottom of the readme when complete

-- Prepare FAQ: explain potential mod incompatibility, workarounds, uninstall command, performance (only use ~1 - 2 thousand searchlights), etc

-- Final sweep on other TODOs

 - Final sweep over README.md